Date: 9 Aug 1939

 He added that George Leefe didn't get the fracture at the police station, saying that he probably got it when he fell in the street whilst assisting a man who was obviously the worse for drink.

 His post-mortem revealed no other signs of external injury.
-The pathologist said that George Leefe had a fractured skull and a blood clot on the brain that had caused his death.
+The pathologist said that George Leefe had a fractured skull and a blood clot on his brain had caused his death.

-However, the licensee said that soon after they left he looked out of his window and saw a crowd of people and then saw George Leefe lying on the pavement.
+However, the licensee said that a short while after they left, he looked out of his window and saw a crowd of people and then saw George Leefe lying on the pavement.

 The other man, who said that he had not known George Leefe until that evening said that George Leefe had not been the worse for drink.
 However, he said that he didn't remember whether he had left the pub with George Leefe.